 - Pursue new restaurant development;

 - Deliver consistent same store sales through providing high-quality food and service; and

-- ; Leverage our infrastructure.
+- Leverage our infrastructure.

-As of June 24, 2012, we opened four restaurants year-to-date in 2012, including our first restaurant in Oklahoma, and plan to open an additional three to four restaurants by the end of the year.
+As of September 23, 2012, we opened seven restaurants year-to-date, including our first restaurants in Oklahoma and in Florida, and plan to open one additional restaurant by the end of the year.
 From January 1, 2012 to the end of 2016, we expect to open a total of 50 to 55 new restaurants.
 We have an established presence in Texas, the Southeast and the Midwest, with restaurants in multiple large markets in these regions.
 Our growth plan over the next five years focuses on developing additional locations in our existing core markets, new core markets and in smaller markets surrounding each of those core markets.